momedhat/Podcast-Episodes-pipeline-using-Apache-Airflow/README.md

 Additionally, We can extend this project more easily (add speech recognition, summaries, etc) using Airflow By the end of this project, you'll have a good understanding of how to use Airflow, along with a practical project that you can continue to build on.

 ## Project Steps
+* Create a SQLite database to hold podcast metadata
 * Download the podcast metadata xml and parse
-* Create a SQLite database to hold podcast metadata
 * Download the podcast audio files using requests
+* Load the podcasts data into sqlite database

 ## Snapshots

 ### DAG